 Recently, in Ferguson v.
-National Freight, Inc., a US District Court Judge limited “black box” testimony in a tractor trailer accident on Interstate 81 in Virginia.
+National Freight, Inc., a US District Court Judge limited “black box” testimony in a tractor-trailer accident on Interstate 81 in Virginia.
 The case is important because it shows that not all “scientific evidence,” is permitted in Virginia trials.
 It also shows that just because an accident happened doesn’t always mean that you will win at trial.

 This case was from 2013 on I 81 in Botetourt County, Virginia.
-A wrecker had just loaded a disabled car on its bed and was pulling from the shoulder of the road into the right travel lane when it was rear-ended by a tractor trailer.
+A wrecker had just loaded a disabled car on its bed and was pulling from the shoulder of the road into the right travel lane when it was rear-ended by a tractor-trailer.

-The Plaintiff (driving the wrecker) sued the Defendant (driving the tractor trailer) claiming that he was rear-ended through no fault of his own.
+The Plaintiff (driving the wrecker) sued the Defendant (driving the tractor-trailer) claiming that he was rear-ended through no fault of his own.
 The Defendant responded that the Plaintiff pulled out in front of him, thus contributing to the accident.

-The “Black Box.”
+The “Black Box”

 While the Defendant conceded that the expert could testify about the direct data, he objected to the additional subject matter, arguing that the expert’s opinions failed to consider variables that would be important to consider.
 Such variables included the weight of the vehicles the incline of the roadway, condition of the roadway, and condition of the tires.
-Ultimately, the judge agreed with the defendant, and limited this testimony.
+Ultimately, the judge agreed with the defendant and limited this testimony.

 This case is important because it shows that courts don’t simply let in “scientific evidence,” because there’s an “expert” involved.
 They will look into the details of the analysis by the expert and make an independent decision as to its reliability and helpfulness to the jury.

-Virginia Contributory Negligence.
+Virginia Contributory Negligence

 Some may be reading this and think, “well this is still a rear-end accident case.
 How can the Plaintiff lose?”
-Well in Virginia, there’s a rule called Contributory Neglience.
+Well in Virginia, there’s a rule called Contributory Negligence.
 What that rule says is that if you’re 1% at fault for an accident, and another driver is 99% at fault, you lose.